wegowise/heroku-rds/README.md

 * rds:import - load a local database dump into the remote database
 * rds:push - export a local database into the remote database
-* rds:pull - export the remote database into a local database
 * Automatic ingress access and revocation around commands - RDS may be too slow to do this in a reasonable way, though.

 ### Lower priority

+* rds:access - show current ingress access
 * rds:snapshot - capture a snapshot
 * rds:restore - restore from a snapshot
 * rds:reboot - reboot instance